 “It's important for us to preserve and protect what's left,” Gould said.
 “Even if you as human beings can't see it on top, we know that the layers of our shellmounds go way deep underneath the land.”

-The soil where shellmounds once rose is distinct.
+The soil below where shellmounds stood is distinct.
 It’s a dark, rich color from organic material, with white pockets colored by remains of shells.
-It is still possible to find human remains underground, too.
-During the construction of the Emeryville shops in the early 2000s, construction crews and archaeologists uncovered human bones.

-Gould said the shellmounds are beneath landmarks that Bay Area residents pass by daily: under a Burger King in downtown Oakland, or Yerba Buena Gardens in San Francisco.
+Gould said the shellmounds are beneath landmarks that Bay Area residents pass daily: a Burger King in downtown Oakland, or Yerba Buena Gardens in San Francisco.

-UC Berkeley’s Phoebe A. Hearst Museum of Anthropology has more than 5,000 sets of human remains from the Bay Area.
+UC Berkeley’s Phoebe A. Hearst Museum of Anthropology has more than 5,000 sets of human remains from the Bay Area alone.
 A “set” could represent the remains of one or multiple people, or even just an isolated component of a person, according to a spokesman for the museum.